 • This role requires travel between job sites.
 Are you able to do that with or without accommodation?

 Do not ask about kids, plans for kids, or personal routines.
-These feel normal in life and risky in interviews.
+These feel normal in life and risky in an interview.

 Clarify physical and safety demands, not health history